Vail Ski Resort Review

 Vail is full of good vacation rentals by VRBO — consider one of those (and find them here).
 There are shops like Safeway so self-catering in a common VRBO neighborhood is not a problem.

+For those who like to use their points from a chain like Marriott, there are a couple options in the Vail – Bachelor area.
 One great value option that attracts a lot of families is the Vail Marriott Mountain Resort, with its log cabin feel but the amenities of a 5-star resort.

 For those of you willing to drive or bus to the base areas, you can stay in the West Vail area and save quite a bit on the nightly lodging.
 Your commute to the lifts will be 10-15 minutes or less, and in return for a short commute you will likely have larger ski accommodations for less money.
 It is common to get a nice 2-3 bedroom condo for a much lower rate than being near the mountain, but you will be best off to use a portion of those savings on renting a car.